MathewHDYT/OneShare/_docs/notes/haskell/first_steps.md

 $ ghci test.hs
 ```

-Now the standard file is loaded and its methods can be used.
+Now the standard file is loaded, and its methods can be used.
 Once the file has been changed it has to be reloaded, because GHCi does not automatically detect that the script has been changed.

 To do that the reload command must be executed before the newly added or changed definitions can be used.